-- 2.77 This category refers to land that was enclosed into fields for agriculture before 1700.
-In most of Suffolk the landscape is one of 'ancient enclosure', in contrast to areas like the Midlands, where extensive areas of common fields (large 'open' fields subdivided into separately-owned strips) were enclosed using parliamentary acts in the 18th and 19th centuries. - 2.78 The landscape of the majority of the former East Bergholt Common dates to pre-18th century enclosure (see Plate 2.11), extending to the settlement edge north of the former heath and to the Old Mill House in the east.
-This indicates that the historic landscape pattern and composition evident today retain s the same pattern, structure and scale similar to the landscape of Constable's period.

-2.79 This time depth is evident for the majority
+- 2.75 This category refers to land that was enclosed into fields for agriculture before 1700.
+In most of Suffolk the landscape is one of 'ancient enclosure', in contrast to areas like the Midlands, where extensive areas of common fields (large 'open' fields subdivided into separately-owned strips) were enclosed using parliamentary acts in the 18th and 19th centuries. - 2.76 The landscape of the majority of the former East Bergholt heath dates to pre-18th century enclosure (see Plate 2.11), extending to the settlement edge north of the former heath and to the Old Mill House in the east.
+This indicates that the historic landscape pattern and composition evident today retain s the same pattern, structure and scale similar to the landscape of Constable's period. - 2.77 This time depth is evident for the majority of the landscapes surrounding East Bergholt, including land either side of the Hadleigh Road north of the village and land north of Woodgate's Farm to the A12 road corridor.
+The majority of the plateaux and rolling landform to the north valley side of the Stour Valley falls within this category.